Sharetribe does not believe in locking in its customers. Data is yours to take and you can request a full export (backup) of your marketplace data.

 Creating the backup requires some manual action from the Sharetribe team.
 Please give the team a few days time to fulfill the backup request.
 If you'd like the backup operation to be started on certain date, please inform Sharetribe support in advance.

-The best way to get the backup is to contact Sharetribe support via the Support link in your admin panel.
+The best way to get the backup is to contact Sharetribe support via the chat widget at the bottom right of your admin panel.
 If you contact us by email be sure to use the same email address as on the admin account of your marketplace.

 What is and what isn't in that backup?

-The backup consists of a Zip archive that contains all marketplace data except user passwords.
+The backup consists of a Zip archive that contains all marketplace data.
 All listing pictures, profile pictures and the complete database (SQL dump) are part of the backup.

 Do I really need a backup?

 We host your marketplace and all its data with great caution.
 The data is stored in multiple secure locations.
 If something goes wrong, we can always restore the data from backups.
 There is no need to ask for a backup as a security precaution—Sharetribe does it on your behalf!

 How can I import the data export to a MySQL database?

 Using MySQL goes outside the scope of Sharetribe support.
 Howver, as a nutshell guide to get started, you can import the provided MySQL dump file contents to a MySQL database on command line with something like this: